jellyfin-archive/jellyfin-docs/general/networking/index.md

 * 8096/tcp is used by default for HTTP traffic.
 You can change this in the dashboard.
 * 8920/tcp is used by default for HTTPS traffic.
 You can change this in the dashboard.
 * 1900/udp is used for service auto-discovery.
 This is not configurable.
+* 7359/udp is also used for auto-discovery.

+artiume thoughts on where this should be added in the docs?
 **HTTP Traffic:** 8096

 The web frontend can be accessed here for debugging SSL certificate issues on your local network.
 You can modify this setting from the **Networking** page in the settings.